avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 For standalone networks like the Avalanche Primary Network, this is done by connecting to a hardcoded [set](https://github.com/ava-labs/avalanchego/blob/master/genesis/bootstrappers.json) of trusted bootstrappers to then discover new peers.
 Ethereum calls their set [bootnodes](https://ethereum.org/developers/docs/nodes-and-clients/bootnodes).

 By separating Subnet Validators from Primary Network Validators, a list of validator IPs to connect to (the functional bootstrappers of the Subnet) is no longer provided by simply connecting to the Primary Network Validators.
-However, the Primary Network can enable nodes tracking a Subnet to seamlessly connect to the Subnet Validators by tracking and gossiping validator IPs.
+However, the Primary Network can enable nodes tracking a Subnet to seamlessly connect to the validators by tracking and gossiping validator IPs.
 Subnets will not need to operate and maintain a set of bootstrappers and can continue to rely on the Primary Network for peer discovery.

 ### Sidebar: Subnet Sovereignty

 After this ACP is activated, the P-Chain will no longer support staking of any assets other than $AVAX for the Primary Network.
 The P-Chain will no longer support distribution of staking rewards for Subnets.
 All staking-related operations for Subnet Validation must be managed by the Subnet's validator manager.
 The P-Chain simply requires a continuous fee per validator.
-If a Subnet would like to manage their Validator's balances on the P-Chain, it can cover the cost for all Subnet Validators by posting the $AVAX balance on the P-Chain.
+If a Subnet would like to manage their Validator's balances on the P-Chain, it can cover the cost for all L1 validators by posting the $AVAX balance on the P-Chain.
 Subnets can implement any mechanism they want to pay the continuous fee charged by the P-Chain for its participants.

 By moving ownership of the Subnet's validator set from the P-Chain to the Subnet, Subnet creators have no restrictions on what requirements they have to join their Subnet as a validator.
 Any stake that is required to join the Subnet's validator set is locked on the Subnet.
 If a validator is removed from the Subnet's validator set via a `SetL1ValidatorWeightTx` with weight `0`, the stake on the Subnet will continue to be locked.
 How each Subnet handles stake associated with the validator is entirely left up to the Subnet and can be treated independently to what happens on the P-Chain.

 This new relationship between the P-Chain and Subnets provides a dynamic where Subnets can use the P-Chain as an impartial judge to modify parameters (in addition to its existing role of helping to validate incoming Avalanche Warp Messages).
-If a Validator is misbehaving, the Subnet Validators can collectively generate a BLS multisig to reduce the voting weight of a misbehaving validator.
+If a Validator is misbehaving, the L1 validators can collectively generate a BLS multisig to reduce the voting weight of a misbehaving validator.
 This operation is fully secured by the Avalanche Primary Network (225M $AVAX or $8.325B at the time of writing).

 Follow-up ACPs could extend the P-Chain <> Subnet relationship to include parametrization of the 67% threshold to enable Subnets to choose a different threshold based on their security model (e.g. a simple majority of 51%).